kalessil/phpinspectionsea/docs/probable-bugs.md

 # Null pointer exceptions prevention

-> Note: the inspection is deactivated by default

 The inspection name is clearly taken from Java, we also actively enhancing the inspection towards similar checks in Java.

 Php specific is taken into account, but some limitations are exists: is_object(), is_null() and similar is_*() functions